romromov/pattern-builder-advanced/README.md

     }
 ```
 because client code expects certain behavior of original method in the new method.
-* it is just normal to construct objects by calling its constructor without any additional tweaks.
+* it is just normal to construct objects by calling their constructor without any additional tweaks.

 To conclude, if a class you are designing requires more than N parameters (there is no exact number,
 we use 3) to be supplied you might consider benefits of Builder pattern:
 * Cleaner object construction and dealing with inheretance hierarchies
-* Moving parameters validataion out of constructor and, at the same time, making it a necessary
+* Moving parameters validation out of constructor and, at the same time, making it a necessary
 step for object construction.